ricardojoserf/lsass-dumper-csharp/README.md

 # Customizing Lsass Dumps with C#

-We will use C# to create a program that dumps the lsass.exe process in the stealthier way we can.
+Yet another C# program to dump lsass.exe.
 Without input arguments it creates a dump file with the hostname and date as name and the ".txt" extension (*hostname_DD-MM-YYYY-HHMM.txt*).
 With input arguments it will use the first one as path for the file.

-To try to be stealthier, we will not use the "lsass" or "SeDebugPrivilege" strings and will try not to use the "minidump" string when possible.
-The code is explained [in here](https://ricardojoserf.github.io/lsassdumper-csharp/).
+- Dump is done from a snapshot of the lsass process using PssCaptureSnapshot
+- XOR-encoding the dump using a callback function in MinidumpWriteDump call
+- Dynamic function resolution with custom implementations for GetProcAddress and GetModuleHandle
+- Process enumeration is done using NtGetNextProcessDelegate and GetProcessImageFileNameDelegate
+- Trying to unhook NTDLL and DBGHELP dlls by overwriting the .text sections

 ## Usage